-WE ARE all aware of the unenviable track record of site safety in this country.
-Construction is recognised as one of Australia's most dangerous industries for workers.
-The personal losses through death, injury and disease are both tragic and costly; the many thousands of compensation claims per year cost millions of dollars for the government and construction companies.
+Site safety has an unenviable track record in this country - construction is recognised as one of Australia's most dangerous industries for workers.
+The personal losses through death, injury and disease are both tragic and costly.
+The many thousands of compensation claims per year costing millions of dollars for government and construction companies.